ahmad-hisham/forge-tutorial/README.md

 ### Configure the Parameters

-Open the *config/secrets.yml* file, and replace `FORGE_CLIENT_ID` and `FORGE_CLIENT_SECRET` with the client ID and client secret generated when creating the app or create 2 environment variables with the same name.
+Open the *config/secrets.yml* file, and replace `FORGE_CLIENT_ID` and `FORGE_CLIENT_SECRET` with the client ID and client secret generated when creating the app, or create 2 environment variables with the same name.

 ```export FORGE_CLIENT_ID=abcd... ```